Owl-Boy/Notes/content/Notes/Sequential Transducers.md

 >- $\phi : Q \times A \to B^*$ is output given on each transition (partial function)
 >- $\rho : Q \to B^*$ gives a string that will be appended based on the state. (partial function)

-These are strictly more powerful than [[Pure Sequential Tranducers]].
+These are strictly more powerful than [[Pure Sequential Transducers]].
 A function that can be described using a sequential transducer is called a *Regular Function*

 >[!todo] TODO :  Examples
 >- $f(u)=u (ab)^{-1}$